brentsnook/dive/README.md

 Check out the specs for how it behaves.

-Dive have been tested with ruby 1.9.2 and 1.8.7.
+Dive has been tested with ruby 1.9.2 and 1.8.7.

-### Installation and usage
+## Installation and usage

 ```ruby
 gem install dive